texastribune/scuole-data/README.md

 9) When updating the latest cohorts data, I noticed that they're adding asterisk (*) and N/As into the datasets.
 We don't want that!
 We want them to be empty.
 I created a Jupyter notebook called [`clean_cohorts_data.ipynb`](clean_cohorts_data.ipynb) to help with any cleanup of that.

 **Note (from 2023 or prior?):** According to a spokesperson at THECB, they are planning on building a cohorts dashboard in the near future, and they don't know how they will make the spreadsheets available to download (if at all).
 That's why we should probably be on the lookout for any changes in the [THECB website](http://www.txhighereddata.org/index.cfm?objectId=4E600400-D970-11E8-BB650050560100A9) and plan for any changes in our updating process in the future depending on how the data is released.
 Contact Mike Eddleman at `Mike.Eddleman@highered.texas.gov` or any other spokesperson at THECB when the time comes for any details.

+**Followup from June 2025** Mike Eddleman is still on the scene.
+Data is very much structured differently, and I'm working through whether/how we can integrate it into the outcomes explorer even as we're sunsetting this version of the Schools Explorer by end of year.